uwcartlab/webmapping/Chapter08/readme.md

             .style("stroke", "#000"); //black circle stroke

 Since our color scale generator uses only two color values for the range (lines 4-7), the result will be an unclassed color scheme, with each color derived from interpolation between the two range colors.
-For a classed color scheme (such as you will use in the D3 lab), you simply need to provide an array with each of the colors used for the classes as the range.
+For a classed color scheme (such as you will use in the D3 map), you simply need to provide an array with each of the colors used for the classes as the range.

 Here is the output of our simple unclassed color scale (Figure 3.4).